EU lawmakers to close deal on banker bonus clampdown

 EU officials indicated that there could be a further delay to the introduction of the new rules until the middle of 2014 to allow countries time to complete legal preparations - a delay that could spare bankers for one more bonus season.

-Lawmakers from the European Parliament and diplomats representing EU countries are to begin talks on finalising the bonus rules at 1730 GMT.
-Officials expect a deal to be clinched.
+Lawmakers from the European Parliament and diplomats representing EU countries are to begin talks on finalizing the bonus rules at 12.30 p.m.
+EST. Officials expect a deal to be clinched.

 "This was a sobering experience," said one official familiar with British thinking, who asked not to be named.
 "It's the first time the UK was outvoted on financial services.